LyndonFan/lyndonfan.github.io/_posts/2024-07-17-Rust-Meetup.markdown

 _Wait, I thought you mostly did Python.
 How did you get involved with Rust?_

 I'm not using it for my job (yet).
 I first heard of it from the dataframe library [polars](https://pola.rs/), which was written in Rust.
-Fast forward to a month ago where [Tom]({% link _posts/2024-07-03-gamble-more.md%}) had a idea to port an Apache Spark helper library to polars, and I was sold.
+Fast forward to a month ago when [Tom]({% link _posts/2024-07-03-gamble-more.md%}) had a idea to port an Apache Spark helper library to polars, and I was sold.
 It's still a work in progress, but [you can check it out here](https://github.com/TomBurdge/harley).
 I've written some of the string processing functions in Rust entirely, which made me more comfortable with the language.

 ## What was there?

 ### Demos

-The only scheduled activity in the evening was a demo session, where people show off what they've built in Rust.
+The only scheduled activity in the evening was a demo session for people to show off what they've built in Rust.
 I showcased the above repo, which people actually took interest in!
 Some questions were about polars, which I happily answered; others were about how the plugin mechanism worked, which I gave my guesses.
 I received some light applause at the end, which was a nice bonus.

 This was followed by [paths2html](https://github.com/rustworkshop/paths2html) by Tim, a way to view a list of filepaths by putting them in an html file.
 The program is blazingly fast, but the code was just around 150 lines -- and a third of them were for tests!